 I love pottery.
 I love ceramics.
 I can't describe the pleasure I feel looking at and handling pots.
-My biggest thrill was touching a real mimbres pot in a private collection.

 Perhaps it is for the same reason I love cave paintings.
 There is some sort of communication that goes on between "makers"- those who have made the pots or cave paintings - and those who currently "make".
 Our hand marks are on our work.

 To work with my hands gives me deep satisfaction; to make.
+I make containers.

 You can make just about anything out of clay; including a house and there are several ways to do even that!

-Watch Maria Martinez, Native American potter of New Mexico, gather up some dust from the ground, mix it with sand and water and make a pot. it borders on miraculous.
+Watch Maria Martinez, Native American potter of New Mexico, gather up some dust from the ground, mix it with sand and water and make a pot.
+It borders on miraculous.

-If clay was alive, it would be a dog; our eternal friend.
-Loyal and ever-ready to do our bidding.
+If clay was alive, it would be a dog, our eternal friend, loyal and ever-ready to do our bidding.

 Klaus Oldenburg had a great quote I came across: